argonne-lcf/PythonFOAM/README.md

 ```
 within `EXE_LIBS`. **Replace these with the include/lib paths to your personal Python environments.** The Python module within `Run_Case/` directories require the use of `numpy`, `matplotlib`, and `tensorflow` so ensure that your environment has these installed.
 The best way to obtain these is to `pip install tensorflow==2.1` which will automatically find the right numpy dependency and then `pip install matplotlib` to obtain plot capability.
 You will also need to install `mpi4py` which you can using `pip install mpi4py`.

+## Update
+A Docker container with the contents of this repo is available [here](https://hub.docker.com/repository/docker/romitmaulik1/pythonfoam_docker).
+You can use `docker pull romitmaulik1/pythonfoam_docker:reproduced` on a machine with docker in it, or `singularity build `.
+Do not forget to ensure OpenFOAM is sourced and available in your path by using `source /opt/openfoam8/etc/bashrc`.

 Points of contact for further assistance - Romit Maulik (rmaulik@anl.gov).
 This work was performed by using the resources of the Argonne Leadership Computing Facility, a U.S. Department of Energy (Office of Science) user facility at Argonne National Laboratory, Lemont, IL, USA.

 ## LICENSE